 In light of the growing demand, political support, and maturity of ESG implementation, it is clear that ESG is here to stay and will remain an important aspect of business for the foreseeable future.
 The real challenge for companies is to implement ESG in a meaningful way that helps them improve their market position, profitability, brand image, and social impact while integrating their company into the fabric of their communities.

 ESG will continue to play an increasingly important role in our corporate landscape, but that does not mean it will remain static.
 We are currently in the era of ESG 3.0.
 Prior phases, ESG 1.0 and ESG 2.0, were characterized by exclusions in defense of sustainability and the environment, digitalization of benchmarking, and mainstreaming of ESG concepts.
 In ESG 3.0, however, you are required to put your money where your mouth is.
-Although that sounds harsh, companies are increasingly expected to allocate greater percentages of their budgets to ESG projects.

 What makes stakeholders insist on serious monetary investment in ESG?
 The answer is that greenwashing has disillusioned and disappointed many.
 Earlier this year, two large European banks’ offices were raided as part of an investigation into allegations of greenwashing, which involved misleading investors about ESG issues.
 In the wake of Morningstar culling approximately 1,200 of its ‘sustainable’ funds, the SEC has proposed new rules to curb greenwashing too.
 There is a growing consensus that many companies’ ESG methodologies are flawed, leading to the misallocation of resources intended to combat issues like climate change.